 And he's again bragging about 10-15 years of FC cricket.

-HB sounds agitated.— TheRandomCricketPho🤡tosG🍸uy (@RandomCricketP1)
+HB sounds agitated.— TheRandomCricketPhotosGuy (@RandomC𓆏ricꦦketP1)

-This is unnecessarily condescending and disappointing coming from someone such as who I have൲ respect and affection for.
+This is unnecessar⛄ily condescending and disappointing coming from someone such as who I have respect and affection for.
 Of course playing the game at the highest level is great.
-But, as says, no harm at all in 🐼asking those involved in THIS game.
+But, as says, no harm at all in asking those involved in THIS game.

 — Anand Vasu (@anandvasu)